ngds/documents/Catalog_Repository_Discussions.md

 AZGS currently uses Ryan's custom OS application for metadata management and validation developed with Node.js and Apache CouchDB.
 CouchDB is the back-end for a Django repository UI.
 Use of CouchDB creates an opportunity to bulk edit metadata from a view of repository data before it is harvested into the catalog (ESRI GeoPortal) and is probably the biggest benefit from this system.

 * **Technology**:
 	* Node.js, JavaScript, CoucbDB (https://github.com/rclark/project-open-catalog)

+* **comments**: Couch, Couch, Couch!
+We know it.
+We like it.

 ### [Neo4J Graph Database](http://projects.spring.io/spring-data-neo4j/)
 Features